 Site Features

-- Infrastructure: Workshops, industrial machines, deserted warehouses.
+- Infrastructure: Workshops, industrial machinery, deserted warehouses.

-- State of Disrepair: Some structures have collapsed, but many parts remain accessible.
+- State of disrepair: Some structures have collapsed, but many parts remain accessible.

-5: The Abandoned Beaune Station
+5: The Abandoned Beaune Train Station

 Site Features